 All students will attend a mandatory on-site detailed Orientation in which specific Health and Safety information will be provided.

 The Student Life and Development Department offers a series of activities during orientation, such as the Explore Your Neighborhood and Living in Florence seminars.
 The Explore Your Neighborhood tour helps students learn about their neighborhood and orientate themselves the city of Florence.
-For more information on arrivals and orientation please visit the Arrivals page available in the drop down menu at the top of the page.
+For more information on arrivals and orientation please visit the Arrivals page.

 The student Life & Development Department offers a rich and varied calendar of activities suited to the diverse needs and interests of the student body.
 Discover all of our extracurricular activities here.